ciesiolka/abc2svg-chisel/README.md

 after leaving the page.

-When accessing such pages, an external selection of the tunes can be accomplished by adding the character '`#`' in the URL followed by a [regular expression][7] to be applied to the tune headers.
+When accessing such pages, an external selection of the tunes can be accomplished by ending the URL with the character '`#`' followed by a [regular expression][7] to be applied to the tune headers.
 For instance, here is the ['Duo' de J. Boyvin][8].